Table of Contents

 In the United States, the influenza virus is estimated to be responsible for at least 3000 deaths per year.
-However, this figure is based on statistical modelling as influenza is not a reportable disease.
+However, this figure is based on statistical modeling as influenza is not a reportable disease.

-H1N1 influenza strain is responsible for the swine flu and it hit the United States in 2009.
+H1N1 influenza strain is responsible for the swine flu and hit the United States in 2009.
 It was responsible for approximately 500 deaths.
 The Avian flu virus is responsible for 375 deaths worldwide.
 It seems that these strains of the influenza virus are more fatal compared to the common strain but fortunately are less likely to spread and so far the number of reported cases seems to be low.

-Certain groups of people are known to be at an increased risk of mortality and morbidity from influenza virus which include those older than 65 years, children younger than 18 years of age, and the immunocompromised.
+Certain groups of people are known to be at an increased risk of mortality and morbidity from influenza virus which includes those older than 65 years, children younger than 18 years of age, and the immunocompromised.

 Etiology of Influenza Virus Illnesses